readium/architecture/proposals/000-search-service.md

 To ensure interoperability, this new Search Service will use the [Locator model](https://readium.org/architecture/models/locators/).
 This means that a mobile or desktop app could – with the same code – display a search interface for a remote Web Publication, if the Publication Server implements the proper Search Web Service.

-Besides, search can be implemented in many different ways, so being able to switch implementations without touching the UX layer would be valuable.
+Search can be implemented in many different ways, so being able to switch implementations without touching the UX layer would be valuable.
 For example, a reading app might want to use a [full-text search](https://en.wikipedia.org/wiki/Full-text_search) database to improve search performance and search across multiple publications in the user bookshelf.

 ## Developer Guide